-The Alberta Government changed legislation to help protect our provincial water bodies from of the infestation of aquatic invasive species.
+The Alberta Government changed legislation to help protect Alberta’s waters from aquatic invasive species.

-When highway signage indicates that a watercraft inspection station is open, it is mandatory that all carriers of water-based vessels must report to the onsite inspectors to have their boats, trailers and other water-related equipment checked for invasive species such as zebra and quagga mussels, and plants.
+When highway signage indicates that a watercraft inspection station is open, it is mandatory that everyone transporting a watercraft must report to the onsite inspectors to have their boats, trailers and other water-related equipment checked for invasive species such as zebra and quagga mussels, and plants.
 For further information see Invasive species.

-Bypassing an open inspection station while carrying a water-based vessel is in violation of Alberta's Fisheries Act and can result in a $310 fine.
-Additionally, watercraft users must demonstrate that their watercraft has been drained of standing water; failure to comply may be subject to a $172 fine.
+Bypassing an open inspection station while transporting a watercraft is a violation of the Fisheries (Alberta) Act and can result in a $310 fine.
+Additionally, all watercraft must have their drain plugs pulled while being transported on Alberta highways.
+Failure to pull the plug may result in a $172 fine.

 We appreciate your compliance.
-We are taking these steps to protect Alberta waters from harmful aquatic invasive species that pose great threats to native fisheries, water quality, local economies and industry.
+We are taking these steps to protect Alberta’s waters from harmful aquatic invasive species that pose great threats to native fisheries, water quality, local economies and industry.